 A long time ago, in a Facebook Ads Manager account far, far away…

-No, it’s not a war between the Jedi and the Sith, but rather the battle raging on of advertisers trying to boost conversions in Facebook.
-This is the question advertisers ask themselves all the time, “What else can I do to get more conversions?”
+No, it’s not a war between the Jedi and the Sith.
+This raging battle is between advertisers trying to boost conversions on Facebook.
+And it’s because they’re all asking the same question — “What else can I do to get more conversions?”

 That Jedi mind trick is called Facebook Dark Posts.

 Building Ads The Traditional Way In Facebook

 For a thousand generations (not really), Facebook ads have come in many shapes and forms.
 There are standard banner ads, carousel ads, canvas ads, video ads, page like ads, and many more.
 Depending on your goals, you can build and launch a specific type of ad accordingly.

 When it comes to building the ad itself, most advertisers will open the specific campaign and then the specific ad set to create their ad.
 All you do is click on “Create Ad” and then enter in all your information like the website URL, to the headline, to the CTA button.

 It’s simple and easy to do, and once you submit your ad, you’re done.

 Using this method, if you want to launch a new ad in another ad set, you simply rinse and repeat.
 You go into your next ad set, click “Create Ad” and then rebuild your ad again.
 This method is effective and simple, which is why most advertisers use it.

 However, I am here to tell you that this is not the most effective or efficient way to launch your ads.